 Section 1.
 Nominating Committee

 a.
 The nominating committee shall have three members, who shall serve staggered three year terms.
 Members of the committee shall be elected at the Annual Meeting, with nominations by the nominating committee and from the floor.
 Members shall serve not more than three consecutive years on the committee.
 Vacancies occurring on the committee between elections shall be filled by the president with the approval of the Board of Trustees.

 b.
-The nominating committee shall make nominations for all officers and trustees and all members of the nominating committee, and two members of the G. W. White Fund committee, to be elected at the Annual Meeting as set forth in Article IV of these by-laws.
+The nominating committee shall make nominations for all officers and trustees and all members of the nominating committee, and two members of the Charles White Memorial Fund committee, to be elected at the Annual Meeting as set forth in Article IV of these by-laws.

 c.
 The committee shall meet at least once a year to consider applications and to disburse available funds.
-The committee shall send written notice to all member societies 60 days in advance of any meeting at which funds may be disbursed.
+The committee shall send written notice to all Member Communities 60 days in advance of any meeting at which funds may be disbursed.
 Notice shall include criteria to be used in allocating available funds, the amount of available funds, and an application form for grants.

 ARTICLE VI – RULES

 Section 1.
 Rules made under the authority of these By-Laws shall take effect upon adoption but may be repealed or amended by vote of the Assembly.

 Section 2.
 All business of the Assembly shall be conducted according to ROBERT’S RULES OF ORDER, REVISED, except in such cases where these Rules of Order conflict with the Constitution of the district or with these By-laws.